 Even if you’re a beginner to art in general, and don’t pick up everything that James mentions in the first read, with experience you’ll begin to see what he’s trying to teach you, and it can help massively.

 It’s one of those books on my bookshelf that I reference when I need advice on a problem.
-I think it’s one of those books that you digest in the first instance, and you come back to it time and time again for those hints and tips when you’re painting and creating art.
+I think it’s one of those books that you digest in the first instance, and you come back to it time and time again for excellent painting tips.

 Who Isn’t This Book For?

 I think this book can be useful for any artist, from any industry with any style.
-Even though this book is aimed at realistic painters, even if you’re an abstract or children’s book illustrator for instance, it can still be beneficial.
+Aimed at realistic painters, abstract or children’s book illustrators for instance, can still be beneficial.
 Of course, if you don’t exactly fit into the realm of a ‘realistic painter / artist’, then it might not be as beneficial, however most artists can certainly benefit from this book.